 - 1/4 tsp salt

-- Some dessicated coconut and cream or chocolate ganache for deco
+- Some dessicated coconut and butter cream or chocolate ganache for deco

 1. Blend 80g water and Pandan leaves into a paste.
 Mix in about half the coconut milk into paste and stir with whisk or fork till evenly mixed.

 2. Squeeze pandan paste with hands over a sieve, placed over a bowl to extract the Pandan mixture.
 Finally add in rest of coconut and mix.
 Measure out a total of 350g pandan coconut mixture.

 3. To this pandan coconut mixture, add the mung bean powder and stir to dissolve.
 Set this bowl aside.

 4. In a heavy pot, add water, sugar, butter, salt and agar agar and set aside for 20 min, so agar agar can dissolve better.
 Then, heat with gentle flames till agar agar has dissolved.
 Do not allow to boil for long.

 5. This is a crucial step, the agar agar must dissolve completely.
 I use a spoon to scoop out the mixture to check many times with my fingers.
 There were often particles of agar agar still not dissolved that cannot be easily seen with the eye.
 If not fully dissolved, the custard witll not set and the whole cake will fail.